STEFANOVIVAS/indicium-code-challenge/README.md

 ## Orchestrate Data
 Most data pipelines aren't run just once, but over and over again, to make sure additions and changes in the source eventually make their way to the destination.
 To help you realize this, Meltano supports scheduled pipelines that can be orchestrated using Apache Airflow.
+From meltano's documentation we can see how to add airflow scheduler in our project.

     meltano add utility airflow
     meltano invoke airflow:initialize